 - Wedding and engagement rings are permitted for females.
 Wedding bands are permitted for males.
-WGTC is not responsible for damaged or lost jewelry. - One set of small stud (earlobe only) earrings can be worn. - No other visible body piercing will be allowed for any student. - A watch with a second hand is required.
-No other bracelet or rings can be worn during clinical. - No smart watches permitted in class during testing.
-Necklaces are not permitted.
+WGTC is not responsible for damaged or lost jewelry. - One set of small stud (earlobe only) earrings can be worn - No long or dangling earrings permitted - No other visible body piercing will be allowed for any student.
+This include nose, earlobe, tragus, eyebrow, or lip piercings - A watch with a second hand is highly recommended.
+No other bracelet or rings can be worn during clinical. - No smart watches permitted in class during testing. - Necklaces are not recommended as they can become a choking hazard during clinical.
+Necklaces must be hidden from plain view while in uniform